Title IX: Policy on Sexual Harassment

 To the extent possible, information reported to a responsible employee will be shared only with people responsible for handling the College’s response to the report.
 A responsible employee should not share information with law enforcement without the complainant’s consent or unless the survivor has also reported the incident to law enforcement.

-If a complainant discloses an incident to a responsible employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the College must weigh that request against the College’s obligation to provide a safe, non-discriminatory environment for all students, including the survivor.
+If a complainant discloses an incident to a responsible employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action is taken, the College must weigh that request against the College’s obligation to provide a safe, non-discriminatory environment for all students, including the survivor.

 Although rare, there are times when the College may not be able to honor a complainant’s request in order to provide a safe, non-discriminatory environment for all students, faculty, staff, employees, contractors, vendors, and visitors.